 In addition to treating patients with Parkinson’s disease, we use DBS to treat patients with certain types of dystonia or patients with essential tremor.

 DBS helps control tremors.
 It can also help with changes between "on" and "off" time and dyskinesia, frequent complications seen in advanced Parkinson’s disease.
 Symptoms less likely to improve with DBS include problems with walking, balance and speech.

 Am I a candidate for DBS?

 Even though DBS can be an effective way to relieve symptoms of Parkinson's disease, dystonia and essential tremors, not everyone is a candidate for surgery.
-At MU Health Care, you’ll work with a multidisciplinary team to determine if DBS is an appropriate treatment for you.
+At MU Health Care, you’ll work with our team of experts to determine if DBS is an appropriate treatment for you.